U.S. Arthritis Statistics

-The Arthritis Foundation published the following arthritis statistics on May 29, 2007:
+In 2018 the Arthritis Foundation published the following arthritis statistics online:

-- 294,000 children have a form of juvenile arthritis including juvenile rheumatoid arthritis, lupus, and scleroderma.
+- 300,000 children have a form of juvenile arthritis, including juvenile rheumatoid arthritis, scleroderma, and lupus.

 - Two-thirds of Americans diagnosed with arthritis are under the age of 65.

 - Arthritis and other non-traumatic joint disorders are among the five most costly conditions among adults 18 and older.

 - Arthritis is much more common among people who have other chronic conditions.

 - 49 percent of adults with heart disease have arthritis

 - 47 percent of adults with diabetes have arthritis

 - 31 percent of adults who are obese have arthritis

 - Nearly one in four adults also has heart disease